- How it Works

-There is a lot of terminology used to describe this emerging industry: ATMPs (advanced therapy medicinal products), CGTs (cell and gene therapies) and CBTs (cell based therapies).
+There are a lot of terminologies used to describe this emerging industry: ATMPs (advanced therapy medicinal products), CGTs (cell and gene therapies), and CBTs (cell-based therapies).
 What’s the most widely accepted term?

 For our non-specialist readers, perhaps you could outline the main therapeutic approaches within this CGT space?